Sacromonte: Origin of the caves

 The origin of the houses excavated on the slopes of Sacromonte, the traditional dwelling type of the neighbourhood, is not very clear.
 It is assumed that they began to be built from the 16th century, after the Jewish and Muslim populations were expelled from their homes, and intermixed with the nomadic Romani, adopting some of their customs.
 The caves became housing for the marginalised, located outside the walls of the city, which meant being outside of administrative and ecclesiastical control, particularly the Spanish Inquisition.
 To dig a cave it was necessary to carve away a part of the face of the hill where they wanted to build, making a vertical cut that served as a facade.
 The builder then inserted an arch at the midpoint to serve as a door.
 They then excavated as much space for rooms as the terrain would allow.

-The forms and limits of this unique house type are determined by the terrain, altitude and extent of the hills where the excavation takes place, so there are no two identical caves.
-These elements, along with the paths, gullies, small squares, whitewashed facades and interiors form a unique landscape, alongside the customs and crafts of their inhabitants, giving the neighbourhood a unique character.
+The forms and limits of this house type are determined by the terrain, altitude and extent of the hills where the excavation takes place, so there are no two identical caves.
+These elements, along with the paths, gullies, small squares, whitewashed facades and interiors form a landscape, alongside the customs and crafts of their inhabitants, giving the neighbourhood a distinct character.

 In addition to the troglodyte houses, another important feature of the neighbourhood is the legends that relate to all corners and places, one of the most well-known being the Ravine of the Blacks.